azat-co/practicalnode/chapter8/chapter8.md

 })
 ```

+Of course, the same functionality can be achieved with `find`, using `{_id: ObjectId(req.params.id)}` as the query and with toArray()` but you know that already.

 The PUT request handler gets more interesting because `update()` doesn't return the augmented object.
 Instead, it returns a count of affected objects.
-Also, `{$set:req.body}` is a special MongoDB operator (operators tend to start with a dollar sign) that sets values.
+Also, `{$set:req.body}` is a special MongoDB operator that sets values.
+MongoDB operators tend to start with a dollar sign `$` like `$set` or `$push`.

-The second `{safe:true, multi:false}` parameter is an object with options that tell MongoDB to wait for the execution before running the callback function and to process only one (the first) item.
+The second parameter `{safe:true, multi:false}` is an object with options that tell MongoDB to wait for the execution before running the callback function and to process only one (the first) item.
+The callback to `update()` is processing error `e` and if it's null and the number of update documents is 1 (could be 0 if the ID is not matching - no error `e` in this case), sends back the success to the client.

 ```js
 app.put('/collections/:collectionName/:id', (req, res, next) => {